 Like a regular assistant, a virtual assistant helps business heads and entrepreneurs in a variety of ways but from a remote location.
 Tasks vary from booking appointments and scheduling travel to marketing strategies and personal errands.

-If you are a competent and extremely well-organized person, you may be a good fit to become a virtual personal assistant.
+You may be a good fit to become a virtual personal assistant if you’re well organized.
 According to Indeed, the average virtual assistant salary is $15.89 per hour in the US.
 However, if you have experience and personal skills that lend themselves to technical work, it’s possible to make much more.

 Web developers work with clients to create or alter a website, using coding skills to complete the project to the standards of the client.
 For an entry-level web developer, the salary is about $19.50 per hour or $54,000 a year, which is a pretty good salary for freelance work (according to FreshBooks).
 Coding languages can be extremely hard to learn, but with patience, they can be very rewarding.